lukas-shawford/rtreelib/README.md

 ![R-tree Diagram](https://github.com/sergkr/rtreelib/blob/master/doc/rtree_diagram.png "R-tree Diagram")

-The diagram is created in a temp directory as a PostScript file, and the default viewer is automatically launched for convenience.
+The diagram is created in a temp directory as a PNG file, and the default viewer is automatically launched for convenience.
 Each box in the main diagram represents a node (except at the leaf level, where it represents the leaf entry), and contains a plot that depicts all of the data spatially.
 The bounding boxes of each node are represented using